wb-airbus/soxy/README.md

 - Citrix client on Linux, macOS and Windows.

 On the remote host, soxy can run as a standalone Windows executable or can be embedded in other applications as a DLL.
-In release mode, this part of soxy is kept as small as possible (<200KB).
+In release mode, this part of soxy is kept as small as possible.
 It is built without any logging related code (even log message strings are absent from the binary) and without symbols.